onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 30:00
 I like keeping fit I go to the gym three
 30:03
-times a week tape script two point nine
+times a week tapescript two point nine
 30:09
 money the best things in life are free
 30:16